Text Copied

 • Click submit and your Bar chart will be created.

-Note : When chosen Historical data, you can export data for your preferable period of days.
+Note : When choosing Historical data, you can export data for your preferable period of days.

 Comparing two or more values (data) of a single device can be done with bar widget.

-Follow the steps below to create data comparison chart.
+Follow the steps below to create a data comparison chart.

 • Use necessary steps in creating bar widget as mentioned.

-• Before submitting the details, click + icon near the color selection bar of first key.
+• Before submitting the details, click + icon near the color selection bar of the first key.

 • Now proceed further by entering another key in a data, subtitle, unit and color.